oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 The *loc* section provides details of address ranges within which parameter and local variables declared in the info section are known to have a determinate value.
-The details identify where the value islocated, either in a machine register, on the stack or at a specific address in memory.
+The details identify where the value is located, either in a machine register, on the stack or at a specific address in memory.

 The *str* section provides a lookup table for strings referenced from records in the info section.